lupyuen3/blockly-zig-nuttx/README.md

 # Print Expression

-TODO
+To print the value of an expression...

 ![Print Expression](https://lupyuen.github.io/images/blockly-run6.png)

-To generate this Zig code...
+We'll generate this Zig code...

 ```zig
 debug("a={}", .{ a });
 ```

-We do this in the Zig Code Generator for Blockly (JavaScript)...
+Here's how we implement this in the Zig Code Generator for Blockly...

 ```javascript
 Zig['text_print'] = function(block) {